Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Which power hookups do we need?

-The 78nH inductors in the AX5043 input section don't come in very high Q values, 28 is the best you can get.
-77 and 79nH are even worse.

 The MRAM parts are WSON packages.
 SIOC packages are available, too.
 SIOC is somewhat bigger, but might be better from a thermal point of view.